 DDB France is one of the country's leading advertising groups.
 The agency first established a presence in France in 1969, initially to service Volkswagen, still its cornerstone client.
 The DDB group now comprises a collection of separate units offering a full range of services.
 These are collected into four separate groupings, all reporting to DDB Europe president Pietro Tramontin.
 The main agency is of course DDB Paris.
 Jean-Luc Bravi became sole president of DDB Paris in early 2017, following the departure of co-president Matthieu de Lesseux (to join Havas).
 Vincent Leorat is managing director.
-Other satellites include regional outpost Score DDB in Lille, healthcare agency DDB Health (previously Ciel et Terre) and print and production specialist Gutenberg Networks.
+Other satellites include Score DDB (originally a regional agency in Lille, but now operating as a conflict agency in Paris as well), healthcare agency DDB Health (previously Ciel et Terre) and print and production specialist Gutenberg Networks.
 Another regional outpost in Toulouse was sold to management in 2017.
 In recent years, the group has also housed satellite creative boutiques to handle key clients.
 One such was Agence V, which operated from 2001 to 2013 before being merged back into the main agency.
 Another satellite unit was carved out in 2014 under the name Romance.
 However this now operates as a standalone agency under the wider Omnicom umbrella, entirely separately from DDB.

 Which clients does DDB France handle?
 Find out more from the Adbrands Account Assignments database